Intrusion Detection System (IDS)

 What is Intrusion Detection System?

-The primary goal of an IDS is to protect digital assets from a multitude of threats, including:
+The primary goal of an IDS is to protect digital assets from a number of threats, including:

 Preventing unauthorized users from gaining access to sensitive data or systems.